Terms of reference

 10.1 The Steering Committee provides alumni views and strategic guidance between main Alumni Advisory Board meetings, ensuring that the driving force behind the Board is alumni-led.

-10.2 The Chair of the Steering Committee will be the Deputy Chair – Alumni on the Alumni Advisory Board.
+10.2 The Chair of the Steering Committee will be the Deputy Chair – Alumni on the AAB, or an alumni member of the Board.

-10.3 Steering Committee members will be elected by the Nominations Committee.
+10.3 Steering Committee members will be selected by the Nominations Committee.
 They will be members of the Alumni Advisory Board and will continue to serve on the Board.

-11.3 The Networks and Volunteers Working Group offers guidance to Development and Alumni Relations specifically on the network of volunteer-led Alumni Groups.
+12.3 The Networks and Volunteers Working Group Offers guidance to Development and Alumni Relations on volunteer engagement with specific focus on the network of Alumni Groups and volunteer recognition.

-11.5 The Chairs of the Working Groups are elected from the members of the Alumni Advisory Board and will also continue to serve on the Board.
+12.5 The Chairs of the Working Groups are selected from the members of the Alumni Advisory Board and will also continue to serve on the Board.

 The terms of reference will be reviewed periodically.